nixworks/public/news/2016/01/7/README.md

 ##### The Church of Jesus Christ of Latter-day Saints
 ### [The Church of Jesus Christ of Latter-day Saints announces the formation of three new missions, each in Vietnam, the Democratic Republic of the Congo, and Nigeria. ](/news/2016/01/7/the-church-of-jesus-christ-of-latter-day-saints-announces-the-formation-of-three-new-missions-each-in-vietnam-the-democratic-republic-of-t.md)
-_Context: DR Congo, Vietnam, missions, The Church of Jesus Christ of Latter-day Saints, Nigeria_
+_Context: Nigeria, DR Congo, The Church of Jesus Christ of Latter-day Saints, Vietnam, missions_

 ##### 2015-16 Chinese stock market crisis
 ### [Trade is suspended on the Shanghai Stock Exchange and Shenzhen Stock Exchange for a second time in a week after share prices tumble following the devaluation of the yuan. ](/news/2016/01/7/trade-is-suspended-on-the-shanghai-stock-exchange-and-shenzhen-stock-exchange-for-a-second-time-in-a-week-after-share-prices-tumble-followin.md)
-_Context: yuan, 2015-16 Chinese stock market crisis, Shanghai Stock Exchange, Shenzhen Stock Exchange_
+_Context: Shenzhen Stock Exchange, Shanghai Stock Exchange, 2015-16 Chinese stock market crisis, yuan_

 ##### 2009-16 Oklahoma earthquake swarms
 ### [In the United States, a swarm of 30 ("and counting") earthquakes of magnitude 2.5 or greater struck Oklahoma from Wednesday evening through Thursday mid-afternoon.
 The biggest, a magnitude 4.8, happened yesterday at 10:27 p.m.
 CST, 32 kilometers (20 miles) northwest of Fairview, Oklahoma. ](/news/2016/01/7/in-the-united-states-a-swarm-of-30-and-counting-earthquakes-of-magnitude-2-5-or-greater-struck-oklahoma-from-wednesday-evening-through.md)